Sales Tax Audit Consultant in California

-The trying, grueling and exhausting process of a Tax Audit is finally over with the help of our California Tax Appeal Consultants.
+The grueling process of a California Tax Audit is finally over.
 But what happens if you do not agree with the outcome of the audit?
-On top of taxes, the auditor also calculated penalties and interest to add to the money you don’t owe, or you cannot afford.
-Sometimes the overinflated assessment is a result of poor auditing techniques.
-Other times a large assessment can result in the audit double-dipping or using bad periods for your business to predict other periods.
-Many times, there is a discrepancy as to whether your business is even selling taxable items or services, or you just could not produce records timely enough to prove the taxability of certain items.
-There may even be a controlling case that even the tax auditor is unaware of.
-Fortunately, state and local tax consultant and other professionals can challenge the findings in some way.
+On top of taxes, the California sales tax auditor also calculated penalties and interest, adding to the money you don’t believe is owed, or you cannot afford.
+Sometimes an overinflated assessment is a result of poor auditing techniques or you couldn’t produce records timely enough to prove the exempt nature of certain items.
+Other times a large assessment can result in the California auditor double-dipping or using bad periods for your business to predict other periods.
+Frequently, there is a disagreement as to whether your business is even selling taxable items or services.
+Fortunately, California sales tax attorneys, consultants, and other professionals can challenge the findings on your behalf.

-Even most good tax professionals out there do not deal with taxes enough to really know the ins and outs of both the tax laws and the administrative procedure of fighting an audit assessment.
-Our firm primarily handles state and local taxes and is used to the ins and outs of the issues and the procedures to help reduce your assessment.
-As state and local tax lawyers, we challenge the Department of Tax and Fee Administration and other state agencies on a regular basis.
-Our tax appeal consultants in California, often assist with audits, protests, and resolving tax disputes at the administrative court level.
-Simply put, this is what we do each and every day.
+Most California tax professionals out there do not deal with California sales taxes enough to really know the ins and outs of both the California tax laws and the administrative procedure of fighting an audit assessment.
+Sales Tax Helper primarily handles California state and local taxes and has mastered the ins and outs of the issues and the procedures that help reduce your assessment.
+As California state and local tax professionals, we challenge the California revenue agency and other state agencies on a regular basis.
+Our California sales tax consultants often assist with audits, protests, and resolving tax disputes at the administrative court level.
+Simply put, this is what we do every day.

-Contact our offices for a FREE INITIAL CONSULTATION with a consultant with experience in state and local tax matters.
-During our consultation we will review your tax audit and discuss ways in which we can get you the results you are looking for.
-We regularly are able to reduce the tax, penalties and interest.
-Whether you hire our firm or not, we offer a quick and honest evaluation, so you can proceed as you deem fit.
-To get your tax, penalties and interest reduced with the Department of Tax and Fee Administration.
+Contact our offices for a FREE CONSULTATION with a consultant with experience in state and local tax matters.
+During our consultation, we will review your tax audit and discuss ways in which we can get you the results you are looking for.
+We regularly reduce the tax, penalties, and interest our clients are assessed.
+Whether you hire our firm or not, we offer a quick and honest evaluation for free so you can proceed as you deem fit.

 Defend Your Rights at All Stages